 Unfortunately, lichen, moss, and algae can be very difficult to detect because rain and snow often make your roof appear clean when it’s not.
 The side of your roof that’s least exposed to the sun is particularly susceptible.

-But even if you can’t see them, they can cause major problems.
+Even if you can’t see them, they can cause major problems.
 As the algae, moss, and lichen grow they put down little roots into your shingles, shortening their lifespan and increasing the likelihood that you’ll need a roof replacement sooner rather than later.
 They can also block and damage your gutters and downspouts.

 Catching it before it covers your whole roof is the best way to prevent the need for costly repairs.
 Have a professional roofing company inspect your roof and perform routine maintenance to keep your roof healthy and algae, moss and lichen-free.